 Chris has had the unique experience of working in three Shook offices.
 He began his career at Shook as an associate in our Houston office.
 While in Houston, Chris handled pharmaceutical, product liability and trademark infringement cases.
 As an associate, Chris first-chaired several trademark infringement trials in the U.S. District Court for the Southern District of Texas.

-In 2005, Chris relocated to Kansas City to become involved in group of cases against tobacco manufacturers in Independence, Missouri.
+In 2005, Chris relocated to Kansas City to become involved in group of cases against cigarette manufacturers in Independence, Missouri.
 Chris took over the day-to-day management of the cases and was a member of the team that obtained a complete defense verdict in favor of Philip Morris USA in the VanDenBurg case in Independence, Missouri.
 In 2008, Chris became licensed to practice law in the state of Florida to defend Philip Morris USA in suits brought by approximately 8,000 individual plaintiffs claiming membership to a decertified class.
 Once licensed, Chris appeared on behalf of Philip Morris USA in multiple expert and plaintiff depositions.

 In 2009, Chris relocated to Geneva, Switzerland, where he served as international coordinating counsel to our international manufacturing clients.
 As international coordinating counsel, Chris worked with lawyers from various countries to formulate and execute trial and appellate strategy.
 Chris also advised clients on litigation prevention strategies and legislative projects to help minimize their civil liability risk.
 This included advice and counsel on proposed legislation on class actions and product liability laws in Europe, Africa and Asia.